NicoBenndorf/Advanced-Lane-Detection/writeup.md

 #### 1. Input image distortion correction.

-In this step I use the distortion coefficients from the calibration step and 'undistort_image()' to undistort the input image.
+In this step I use the distortion coefficients from the calibration step and `undistort_image()` to undistort the input image.
 This is the result of the undistortion for one of the input images:
 ![alt text][image3]

 #### 2. Color transforms to create a thresholded binary image.